Last Updated: 5/20/21

 Please note that Trinity does not knowingly collect or process any information from any child under the age of 13 without explicit permission from their parent or legal guardian.

 How do we use this information, and what is the legal basis for this use?

 We process this personal data for the following purposes:

-- we will, where appropriate and permitted, send you direct marketing, including electronic marketing, about our services.
+- we will, as appropriate and permitted, send you direct marketing, including electronic marketing, about our services.

 - we will use information you provide through our websites to personalize our websites or services for you;

-- we use information you provide to investigate any complaints received from you or from others, about our websites or services; and
+- we will use information you provide to investigate any complaints received from you or from others about our websites or services; and

 - we will use information in connection with legal claims, compliance, regulatory and investigative purposes as necessary (including disclosure of such information in connection with legal process or litigation).